 Even though Greeks already feared Tuesday the 13th as day starred by misfortune, the Anglo-Saxon culture that has invaded the country through movies, television and the Internet in the past decades has brought Friday the 13th to the forefront as well.

 After all, let’s not forget that Black Friday has now become a fixture in the Greek consumer consciousness, so why not Friday the 13th too?

 Admittedly, Greeks have many superstitions, with some of them being international as well, and believe that if they come across certain things, then the rest of the day — or even year — may be full of bad luck.

 For instance, the biggest Greek superstition must be “To Mati”, the Evil Eye.
 Most Greeks feel that they are under the spell of the evil eye if they are too beautiful, or too rich.
 No matter which category, many Greeks run to the “Xematiastra”, the woman who knows how to send away To mati.

 Greeks cannot see black cats crossing in front of them without freaking out.
 If they see a black cat it is believed that it is a harbinger of bad luck, even though a sane person would say that this is only the color of the poor feline.

-Also, broken mirrors freak Greeks out as they could bring seven years of bad luck.
+Also, broken mirrors freak Greeks out as they also could bring seven years of bad luck.
 If a mirror breaks inside a family home, some may even want to pack up and move out ASAP.
 This is because many believe that a mirror does not only reflect the image of a person but their soul inside as well.

-An old calendar or belonging to a previous year is bad because it shows the quick passage of time.
+An old calendar belonging to a previous year is bad because it shows the quick passage of time.
 And the days to come may not be good to you.

 Greeks also have a thing with spilled salt.
 They say that if you spill salt by accident, then bad luck is coming to you.